written by Tiffany Harnsongkram

 Tamsin Jones’ passion is unlocking transformative human potential in all its diversity to make extraordinary, impactful ideas happen.
-On July 30th, 2020, we organized a member-to-member Q&A on our Argonauts Community Platform with Tamsin.
+We organized a member-to-member Q&A on our Argonauts Community Platform with Tamsin.
 We talked about the role of feminine traits in leadership as well as egocentric vs ecocentric leadership.

 Tamsin thank you so much for joining us.
 Let’s get right into it.
 If a company doesn’t have a lot of diversity in their leadership team, in the form of feminine traits, what are they missing out on?

 Feminine leadership traits is quite a new conversation.
 It is still in the exploratory stage and new in the business world which unfortunately means that there is not that much content about it at the moment.